huaweicloud/terraform-provider-huaweicloud/docs/resources/dataarts_architecture_batch_publish.md

   Changing this creates a new resource.
   The [biz_infos](#publishment_biz_infos) structure is documented below.

+  -> If the parameter contains published objects, the resource creation will fail, but the remaining objects
+     will continue to be published.

 * `approver_user_id` - (Required, String, ForceNew) Specifies the user ID of the architecture reviewer.
   Changing this creates a new resource.

 * `approver_user_name` - (Required, String, ForceNew) Specifies the user name of the architecture reviewer.
   Changing this creates a new resource.

+* `fast_approval` - (Optional, Bool, ForceNew) Specifies whether to automatically review.
+  Changing this creates a new resource.
+The default value is `false`.

+  -> This parameter is available only when the current user has approval permission.

 * `schedule_time` - (Optional, String, ForceNew) Specifies scheduling time of the DataArts quality job.
   The format is `mm_hh`. e.g. `30_18`, it means `18:30`.